FSteeb1/FSteeb1/README.md

 * **Big Team Science.**
   My journey into Open Science led me to connect with initiatives aimed at promoting these practices, such as **[FORRT](https://forrt.org/)** (Framework for Open and Reproducible Research Training), **[SIPS](https://improvingpsych.org/)** (Society for the Improvement of Psychological Science), and the **[PSA](https://psysciacc.org/)** (Psychological Science Accelerator).
 I see immense value in Big Team Science projects for improving the quality and generalizability of research in Psychology, and I actively seek to collaborate in such endeavors.

 ---

-### 🚧 A Note on My Repositories
-> As part of my adoption of Open Science practices, I am beginning to incorporate GitHub into my workflow.
-You might not see much here yet: I am currently organizing my project repositories to ensure they meet clear and reproducible standards.
-I will gradually make them public as they become ready.

----